siegeon/magic.lambda.crypto/README.md

 1. Signing key's fingerprint in SHA256 `byte[]` format, 32 bytes long
 2. The length of the signature as `int`, 4 bytes long
-3. The actual signature of the message, where the signature is generated from the plain text content of the message
+3. The actual signature of the message
-4. The content of the message in `byte[]` format, possibly converted from a string as UTF8 content
+4. The content of the message in `byte[]` format

 Logically it becomes as follows; SHA256(signing_key) + signature_length + signature + plain_text_content.
 Then the result from the above steps is encrypted using AES, with a random generated session key